slackapi/java-slack-sdk/docs/content/guides/scim-api.md

 # SCIM API

-[SCIM API](https://docs.slack.dev/admins/scim-api) is a set of APIs for provisioning and managing user accounts and groups.
+The [SCIM API](https://docs.slack.dev/admins/scim-api) is used for provisioning and managing user accounts and groups.
 SCIM is used by Single Sign-On (SSO) services and identity providers to manage people across a variety of tools, including Slack.

 [SCIM (System for Cross-domain Identity Management)](http://www.simplecloud.info/) is supported by myriad services.
 It behaves slightly differently than other Slack APIs.

-Refer to [the API document](https://docs.slack.dev/admins/scim-api) for more details.
+Refer to [the API documentation](https://docs.slack.dev/admins/scim-api) for more details.

 ---
-## Call SCIM API in Java
+## Call the SCIM API in Java

-It's straight-forward to call SCIM API using `slack-api-client` library.
-As with other API clients, creating an API client by invoking a **Slack** object's method.
+ You can call the SCIM API using the `slack-api-client` library.
+Create an API client by invoking a Slack object's method.

 ```java
 import com.slack.api.Slack;